12/19/2019 – Check out our latest newsletters and CDCN updates here! Sign-up for our newsletter by filling out the form at the bottom of any webpage.

 4/18/2019 – CDCN leaders David Fajgenbaum (Co-Founder), Mary Zuccato (COO), and Dustin Shilling (Senior Scientific Advisor) published “The Collaborative Network Approach: A model for advancing patient-centric research for Castleman disease and other rare diseases” in a 2019 review article in the journal Emerging Topics in Life Sciences.
 This paper outlines the CDCN’s novel strategy to accelerate research and reach the goal of finding an effective treatment for all Castleman disease patients.

-12/21/2018 – 2018 has been an amazing year for the CDCN!
-In honor of all the progress that we have recently made thanks to support of hundreds of patients, loved ones, and community members from around the world, we are highlighting some of our biggest accomplishments of 2018.
+12/21/2018 – This has been an amazing year for the CDCN!
+In honor of all the progress that we have made thanks to support of hundreds of patients, loved ones, and community members from around the world, we wanted to highlight some of our biggest accomplishments of 2018.
+Check out our top ten highlights below!

 12/18/2018 – The Castleman Disease Collaborative Network (CDCN) is excited to announce the recent publication of a study that identified key laboratory markers that help to predict whether patients with idiopathic multicentric Castleman disease (iMCD) will respond to siltuximab.